Today’s trade idea for option traders: Sinclair Broadcast Group (trade closed)

 My last trade idea on Sinclair Broadcast Group (SBGI) was almost a year ago.
 And since that time, SBGI had first a nice, dynamic move upwards followed by a pretty steep drop literally within days in March 2021 from the high of around $39.
 Caused by several negative fundamental news, the price decline finally stopped at the levels of around $28 and since then it was moving sideways in a slight decline till now.
 Since then a triple bottom was formed at the level of around $26, there is a good chance the price will bounce from this level and move higher.
 At least in the next couple of weeks.
 And that would be enough to set up a short term trade as usual.
 So let’s dive in, folks.

 The information I am giving you in this article is for informative purposes only and should not be treated as investment advice.
-The information presented would not be suitable for investors who are not familiar with exchange traded options.
+It’s an options trade example, and the information presented would not be suitable for investors who are not familiar with exchange traded options.
 Any readers interested in trading activities related to the information in this article should do their own research and seek advice from a licensed financial adviser.

 Type of a trade: Cash secured put (slightly in the money)